Looks like Obo swallowed my picture. Now he's after compensation.

 Ronald Jones sends a standard introduction email to Obo telling him about the history of VXD Video Productions, and the submission process.

-Obo replies to Ronald Jones, and I get the feeling he has had some kind of attitude
+Obo replies to Ronald Jones, and I get the feeling he has had some kind of attitude change.
+Either his partner is replying to me now or he has decided that fighting the inevitable is a lost cause!

-From: Ony Obo To: Ronald Jones Subject: greetings
+To: Ronald Jones

 Thank you for your email.